OpenBagTwo/FoxNap/README.md

 from the folder where you saved the generator executable.

+### Obtaining Records _and More!_

 ## Contributing

 Find a bug?
 Have a suggestion or a question?
 Want to contribute a new feature or enhancement?
 [Open an issue](https://github.com/OpenBagTwo/FoxNap/issues/new)!

+### Building the Mod from Source

+### Building the Resource Pack Generator from Source

+You can also build the generator from source.

+1. Clone this repo
+1. [Download](https://ffmpeg.org/download.html) or install a version of `ffmpeg` that can decode files from your music library and that has support for encoding using `libvorbis`.
+Put the executable (or symbolic links to the executable) in the `foxnap_rpg/bin` folder.
+1. Create and activate a virtual environment using python 3.10 or above
+    1. If you have a [`conda`-based](https://docs.conda.io/en/latest/) environment and package manager installed on your system, such as [mambaforge](https://github.com/conda-forge/miniforge#mambaforge), you can use the project's dedicated dev/build environment, creatable from the repo root via `mamba env create -f environment.yml` (substitute `conda` for `mamba` as needed)
+1. From the repo's root, with your virtual environment activated, run `python -m pip install .`
+1. At this point, you have two options:
+    1. Use FoxNap as a python package, with `$ FoxNapRPG` available from the command line
+    1. Create a stand-alone executable using [`pyinstaller`](https://pyinstaller.org/en/stable/) (included in the `conda` environment).
+The scripts `./rpg-build.sh` for \*Nix or `.\rpg-build.bat` for Windows are available for reference.

 ## License and Acknowledgements